A History of The Musical

 Without New York City, which had been the hub of burlesque's universe, the remaining promoters around the US presented increasingly tacky strip shows.
 The best burlesque comics segued into radio, film and television, taking many classic routines with them.

-By the 1960s, hard core pornography became readily available.
-Men no longer needed strippers to feed their fantasies.
-The few remaining burlesque shows were campy soft-porn, with even the strippers aiming for "yocks."
+By the 1960s, hard core pornography was in theatres all across the United States.
+Men no longer needed strippers to feed their sexual fantasies.
+The few remaining burlesque shows devolved into campy soft-porn, with even the strippers aiming for "yocks."
 An article in Esquire (July 1964) describes how Blaze Starr played her strip for laughs.
 After one of her breasts "accidentally" bounced out of her costume